Medicine Cabinet Organizing Tricks

 Maximize vertical space by adjusting shelf levels to create ample room for your tallest items, like shaving cream, hair products, and toothbrushes.
 (Keeping toothbrushes upright behind closed doors is more sanitary.)

 Reload for the way you live.
 Why is that hydrogen peroxide front and center?
-Use prime real estate for essentials (makeup remover, contact-lens solution) and move occasionals up top.
+Use prime real estate for medicine cabinet essentials (makeup remover, contact-lens solution) and move occasionals up top.

 Magnetize the Smalls